Biden to visit Surfside, Florida Thursday after building collapse

-WASHINGTON, June 29 (Reuters) - U.S. President Joe Biden and first lady Jill Biden will travel to Surfside, Florida, on Thursday, the White House said, after a building collapse there killed at least 11 people and left 150 missing.
+WASHINGTON (Reuters) -U.S. President Joe Biden and first lady Jill Biden will travel to Surfside, Florida, on Thursday, the White House said, after a building collapse there killed at least 11 people and left 150 missing.

 Biden told reporters he might visit as he left the White House on Tuesday for a trip to Wisconsin.